Dusky/claudia-app/UPDATED_PLAN.md

 **The framework is working, tested, and ready for AI integration.** All the building blocks are in place to create the immersive Claudia experience you envisioned.

 **Latest Addition (January 2025):** Complete environment variable system for secure API key management and automatic provider configuration.
 Implemented Personality GUI.
 Conversation history is now sent to LLMs, and messages are saved to an active conversation which is loaded on startup.
+UI/UX polish including improved help and startup sequence.

 **Next up:** Implement full conversation management commands (`/conversation new`, `/load`, etc.) and continue refining AI personality and avatar interactions.